Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/intro-to-debuggers.md

 ### Breakpoints & Stepping Through Code

-A **breakpoint** is a place (line of code) which indicates to the debugger that you want to pause the program at this point of execution.
-While the program is paused the developer can examine the state of variables currently in scope.
-Then the developer can resume execution or execute the program, line-by-line.
+A **breakpoint** is a place (line of code) which indicates to the debugger to pause the program at this point of execution.
+While the program is paused, the dev running the debugger can examine the state of variables currently in scope.
+After that, the dev can resume execution or execute the program, line-by-line.

 Editors typically indicate breakpoints visually with a red-dot next to the line number.
-This is a very common convention in many languages and editors, however some editors may use different visual clues.
+This is a very common convention in many languages and editors, although some editors may use different visual clues.

 ![VS Code Breakpoint Example](../assets/vs-code-debugger/breakpoint.png) *Fig. A breakpoint*

-So in short, you can think of a breakpoint as a pause button for a program which allows you to "snoop-around" in the state of the currently executing application.
+So in short, we can think of a breakpoint as a pause button for a program which allows devs to "snoop-around" in the state of the currently executing application.

+When using a debugger, we can create multiple breakpoints.
+In that case, program will pause multiple times, because it will pause as it encounters each breakpoint.

-One neat thing about breakpoints is that you can have more than one and the program will pause at it encounters each breakpoint.
-This lets you to jump between different points in the program, inspecting the state of the application at each breakpoint.
+Multiple breakpoints lets us jump between different points in a program, inspecting the state of the application at each breakpoint.
+Neat!

 ### Watches

-Sometimes you do not care about the exact values of specific variables, sometimes you want to "watch" the value of an expression like, `drivers[0]["name"]`.
-That's really all a watch is.
-You put in a bit of code and the debugger shows you the current value of that expression.
+Sometimes we need to track the value of an expression that is never stored in a variable.
+We can supply the debugger tool with expressions to _watch_.
+The debugger lists and shows the current value of each watched expression through the entire program execution.

+For example, imagine debugging an app that manages delivery drivers, and our driver names seem to be glitchy.
+However, in our code, there's no variable that holds driver names.
+Instead of using a variable, we can watch the value of the name of the first driver by watching the expression `drivers[0]["name"]`.

 ![Watch Example in VS Code](../assets/vs-code-debugger/watch-price.png) *Fig. An example of a watch*